 To achieve readability, a page requires more formatting than you might think.
 Research shows that people prefer to read headlines, subheadings, and bolded words before unformatted text.
 That means you need to effects to make your body copy look more like the example on the left than the one on the right:

 Draw visitors in with a benefit-oriented headline, separate your page into sections with subheadings, and divide long paragraphs into chunks or bullet points.

 It’ll make your page more than readable; it’ll make it memorable too.
 Research has shown that it’s easier for people to retain information when it’s broken down into chunks.

 What’s your post-click landing page bounce rate?

 How do your post-click landing page bounce rates compare to industry benchmarks?
 Are they better?
 Worse?

 Either way, we recommend you consult our guide to optimizing the post-click landing page experience:

-Then, improve your prospects’ post-click experience with designer-friendly features and 100% customizable templates.
+Then, improve your prospects’ post-click landing page with designer-friendly features and 100% customizable templates.
 Sign up for an Instapage Enterprise demo today.